This page is not complete.

 - In this article, we examine how to use a

 bounded-floorreference space to define the boundaries of where the viewer can safely move about without leaving the area tracked by their XR hardware or colliding with a physical obstacle.
 On devices which support it,

 bounded-floorcan be a useful tool in your repertoire.

 - Recommendations and tips to help you optimize the performance of your WebXR application.

 - Inputs and input sources

 - A guide to input sources and how to efficiently manage the input devices being used to control the WebXR session, and how to receive and process user inputs from those devices.

-- Supporting gamepads in WebXR applications
+- Supporting advanced controllers and gamepads in WebXR applications

 |WebXR Device API||Working Draft||Initial definition.|